Following FTC regulations at your operation.

 - B6 to B20 biodiesel can be tested for combined fuel quality using the ASTM D7467 method.

 - Pump label is required stating the specific blend level (e.g., B21)

 - Label states the blend in the header and with the text “contains more than 20% biodiesel” below.

 - Pump label is required if sold at retail.

-Biodiesel pump labels are available for sale from many state petroleum marketer associations.
+Biodiesel and renewable diesel pump labels are available for sale from many state petroleum marketer associations.